It’s been a while since I’ve updated (a combination of work and connectivity issues) so I thought I’d spend some time on what I’ve been reading.

 Best of luck.
 I’d prioritise commenting as a feature though.
 New media lives and dies on immediacy and feedback.

-Jason Walsh says:
+7. Jason Walsh avatar

 Commenting is now working at forth.